stat4701/2014/_posts/2014-03-05-jed-dougherty.md

 While poking fun of the big folks on the offensive line is lots of fun, sometimes it is more interesting to step back and take a larger view.
 All of these athletes had to finish a minimum of 2 years at a university before they could become eligible for the NFL draft.
 These universities are broken into conferences, which compete against eachother.
-One conference over the past decade, the Southeastern Conference, has held a reputation as being especially dominant.
+One conference over the past decade, the Southeastern Conference, has maintained and especially dominant reputation over the last decade.
 I wanted to see if that dominance extended to getting players drafted into the NFL.
-It really really did.
+It really did.
 As you can see below, the SEC completely outclasses other conferences at getting players drafted into the NFL.
 It has more first rounders drafted over the past 4 years than most other conferences have total.
 Perhaps unsurprisingly, SEC teams won the college national championship in each of the four years that I collected my data.

 ![The SEC is Really Good](http://i.imgur.com/9EuDUgJ.png)

 Exploratory analysis only goes so far.
 I wanted to get back to the point the Sports Illustrated